moccalotto/kaos/_brainstorms/dire.md

 * Mages performing a ritual to slowly and safely drop cargo from low orbit onto a special loading platform off the coast of a large town.
 * The in-space construction of a spaceship made of wood, metal and mostly stone.
-* The summonning and enslavement of a demon, binding it to a partially constructed ship.
+* The summoning and enslavement of a demon, binding it to a partially constructed ship.
 * The summoning of elementals to provide the ship with water, air and heat.
-* The summining of elementals to power space torpedoes.
+* The summoning of elementals to power space torpedoes.
-* Combat mages (warriors with limited magical ability) jumping from a shuttle in low orbit, using magic instead of parachutes and to shield them from the heat of atmosphering entry.
+* Combat mages (warriors with limited magical ability) jumping from a shuttle in low orbit, using magic instead of parachutes and to shield them from the heat of atmospheric entry.
 * Creatures like the cyber zombies of doom, quake, etc. (Demon mutants)
 * A fleet of ships, decorated with skulls and bones and crewed by "dark elves" in black leather armors.

 ## Overview
-The world Attafala was the the origon of the human race.
+The world Attafala was the origin of the human race.
 About a hundred and fifty years ago, the Vraii (also called demons) sent hundreds of powerful magic-users to Attafala disguised as humans.
 These Vraii agents proceeded to infiltrate the world and prepare a giant ritual